 Since the male partner is the one who undergoes the actual procedure, there are a few ways the female partner can assist their loved one and support them before, during, and after the surgery.

 - Make a mutual decision to go through with the procedure.
 Consider heavily the permanence of the procedure and the future of your family.

 - Help your partner choose a good date to schedule the appointment.
-Keep in mind that he’ll need a few post-op recovery days and that you’ll likely need to be available to help before, during, and after.
+Note: he’ll need a few post-op recovery days.
+This means you’ll likely need to be available to help before, during, and after.